Shoulder care for throwing athletes

 Proprioceptive Neuromuscular Facilitation as a training tool

-With classical PNF, the Therapist alternates between passive and active motion through a preset direction or movement pattern.
-This pattern, as mentioned above, will typically follow a diagonal path and cross the sagittal midline of the body (because most muscles are oriented on an oblique angle and therefore naturally move in a diagonal manner).
+With classical PNF, the Therapist alternates between passive and active motion through a pre-set direction or movement pattern.
+This pattern, as mentioned above, will typically follow a diagonal path and cross the sagittal midline of the body (because most muscles are oriented on an oblique angle and therefore naturally move diagonally).
 Classical PNF involves combining concentric, eccentric and isometric contractions in various combinations.
 There are several different types of PNF techniques, including -

 With modified PNF, specific patterns can be trained via external apparatus.
 When I say apparatus, I am referring to items such as pulley systems or other free motion cable devices, which do not lock the body into either false stability (i.e. sitting on a machine) or predetermined patterns of movement.
 The concepts and adequate implementation associated with PNF training are highly involved.

 This article touched on only a few specific issues relating to PNF techniques as a means of outlining why proposed isolated shoulder exercises for throwing athletes may not be the most optimal option for shoulder safety and performance.

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is:

 About the Author